mfessenden/SKTiled/Docs/Documentation/Working with Tiles.md

 ## Adding and Removing Tiles

-To add a new tile using a GID, use the `SKTileLayer.addTileAt` method to add it to the current layer:
+To add a new tile using a global ID, use the [`SKTileLayer.addTileAt`][sktilelayer-addtileat-url] method to add it to the current layer:

 ```swift
 if let tile = tileLayer.addTile(at: 5, 8, gid: 32) {